rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 As we can see, the `cache` task throws an exception, and the `repository` task completes successfully.
 The computation stops, and the result is the one we expect.

 Now, we can simulate that the `cache` completes successfully, finding the user's repositories in memory.
-As you might remember, the user's repositories with `UserId(42L` are in the cache at startup time.
+As you might remember, the user's repositories with `UserId(42L)` are in the cache.
 Let's change our `main` method to test the new scenario:

 ```java
 public static void main() throws ExecutionException, InterruptedException {